 Natural beeswax with the rich color of New Mexican earth in oil paint with sterling silver leaf.
 Inspired by the artchitecture of Santa Fe.
 This piece contains beeswax, handmade oil paint with earth from New Mexico, sterling silver leaf and carving on wood panel.
 Lisa collected the soil while hiking in the hills of Ojo Caliente outside of Santa Fe and blended it with oil by hand.
 This piece is 9x12 inches on a wood panel 1.75 inches deep, made in 2021.
-Signed and wired for hanging, price includes shipping.
+Signed and wired for hanging.

 What is encaustic?
 How are these paintings made?

 Encaustic is painting with melted beeswax; there is no canvas or gesso and there are no acrylic materials involved.
 The beeswax is melted, pigment is mixed in and this mixture is fused to a wood panel with heat.

 No. Beeswax melts at 160 degrees F. Encaustic paintings should never be hung in direct sunlight or left in a very hot car; this is common sense for storing and hanging any fine art piece.
 Always hang on a hook to prevent falling and chipping or breaking.

 Definitely!
 There are encaustic paintings created by the ancient Romans still around.
 Chipping on the edges is a risk, see below.

 How do you clean it and take care of it?

 Dust can be wiped off with a soft cloth.
 The edges of the encaustic paintings can be fragile, be sure to wrap with tissue paper first then bubble wrap and a rigid box when transporting.
 Always hang on a hook to prevent falling and breaking.